 With the trend of the "uber of" company becoming more ubiquitous, the question remains, is there still room for the small business?
 This is Neat is striving to answer that very question (and maybe prove some doubters wrong) by competing with the rise of Australian "on-demand" cleaning companies.

 Living in Sydney, I've had the pleasure of moving from Surry Hills to Newtown.
 In doing so, I was surprised by two very interesting Australianisms.
 First, it's the norm for rental properties to be managed by real estate agents and second, that they would prefer you use a professional end of lease cleaning service when moving out.
 As it turns out, an entire industry of cleaning exists to mediate this tug of war between tenant and real estate agent.

 With This is Neat, I've had the opportunity to help a small business by designing and developing the strategies behind their online presence.
 Now they can focus on what they do best, helping tenants get their bonds back with the perfect clean.

 Research, Strategy, & Concept

 It's been said before, but there's no substitute for first-hand experience.
 To really understand the client, I ditched the keyboard and put on a pair of gloves.
-Working beside the cleaners, it became evident that the largest problem they faced was in communication.
-As an end of lease cleaning Sydney company, customers were often getting their first bond cleans, not knowing quite what to expect.
+Working beside the cleaners, it became evidently clear that the largest problem they faced was in communication.
+As a Sydney end of lease cleaning company, customers were often getting their first bond cleans, not knowing quite what to expect.

 From the checklists to the checkout, the copy to the quote form, the focus across the website was to educate.
 In doing so, the cleaners were able to perform at a much higher satisfaction rate as customer's expectations were never inflated.
-By being completely transparent about the service, the cleaners could always be confident in their bond back guarantee.
+By being completely transparent about the service, the cleaners could always be confident in the service they delivered.